home-assistant/home-assistant.io/source/_lovelace/entities.markdown

   type: string
 action_name:
   required: false
-  description: Button label (only applies to `script` and `scene` rows)
+  description: Button label (only applies to `script` and `scene` rows).
   type: string
 state_color:
   required: false
-  description: Set to `true` to have icons colored when entity is active
+  description: Set to `true` to have icons colored when entity is active.
   type: boolean
   default: false
 tap_action: